Anna Blinkova: 2021: Out of top 100

 Blinkova started her year with consecutive losses at the Grampians Trophy and the Australian Open, before clinching her first win of the year over former top-ten player Andrea Petkovic in the first round of the Phillip Island Trophy.
-However, she managed to reach the doubles semifinals of the Gippsland Trophy with Veronika Kudermetova, but lost to Chan Hao-ching/Latisha Chan 9-11 in the match tiebreak.
-Alongside compatriot Anastasia Potapova, she reached her third WTA doubles final at the Phillip Island Trophy, losing to Ankita Raina and Kamilla Rakhimova.
+However, she managed to reach the doubles semifinals of the Gippsland Trophy with Veronika Kudermetova, but lost to Chan Hao-ching/Latisha Chan 9–11 in the match tiebreak.
+With compatriot Anastasia Potapova she reached her third tour doubles final at the Phillip Island Trophy, losing to Ankita Raina and Kamilla Rakhimova.

 She reached her first semifinal of the year at the Bol Ladies Open, a WTA 125 event, as the top seed.
-However, she lost to Jasmine Paolini, after winning just four games.
+However, she lost to Jasmine Paolini winning just four games.

-At the Wimbledon Championships, Blinkova beat Tímea Babos in the first round before falling to world No. 1, Ashleigh Barty, on Centre Court.
+At the Wimbledon Championships, Blinkova beat Tímea Babos in the first round before falling to world No. 1, Ashleigh Barty, on centre court.

-Blinkova reached the doubles semifinals of the Western & Southern Open with Aliaksandra Sasnovich, defeating top seeds Hsieh Su-wei/Elise Mertens in the second round.
-She lost in the first round of the US Open to Valentini Grammatikopoulou.
+Blinkova reached the doubles semifinals of the Cincinnati Open with Aliaksandra Sasnovich, defeating top seeds Hsieh Su-wei/Elise Mertens in the second round.
+She lost in the opening round of the US Open to Valentini Grammatikopoulou.

-2022: Resurgence, first WTA title, back to top 100
+2022: First WTA Tour title

-After falling in the opening round of qualifying at the Australian Open to You Xiaodi, Blinkova reached her first singles final since 2019 at the $60k event Open Andrézieux-Bouthéon 42, defeating Océane Dodin for her first top-100 win since August 2021, before losing to Ana Bogdan in the final.
+Blinkova reached her first singles final since 2019 at the 60k Open Andrézieux-Bouthéon, defeating Océane Dodin for her first top-100 win since August 2021, before losing to Ana Bogdan in the final.

-The Russian followed it up with another $60k final at the Open de l'Isère, where she beat the top seed Arantxa Rus before she lost to Katie Boulter in the final.
+She followed it up with another W60 final at the Open de l'Isère, where she beat the top seed Arantxa Rus before she lost to Katie Boulter in the final.

-She won her first WTA Tour-level singles title at the 2022 Transylvania Open.
+As a qualifier, Blinkova won her first career singles title at the Transylvania Open, defeating Jasmine Paolini in the final.

+2023: Second French Open third round, first top-5 win

+Blinkova defeated Ysaline Bonaventure and fifth seed Caroline Garcia, her first top-5 win, to reach the third round of the French Open for the second time.
+She lost to Elina Svitolina in three sets.

+2024: Longest tiebreak and third round at Australian Open, first top-3 win

+At the Australian Open, she defeated previous year runner-up Elena Rybakina in the longest tiebreak in a singles match at a major in the Open era, in the final set of their second-round match.
+Blinkova won the tiebreak 22–20 and saved six match points, before converting on her tenth match point to advance to the third round of this major for the first time.
+The 42-point match-tiebreak supplanted the 38-point tiebreaks played by Lesia Tsurenko and Ana Bogdan the previous summer at Wimbledon and by Jo-Wilfried Tsonga and Andy Roddick 20-18 at the 2007 Australian Open.
+She lost in the third round to 26th seed Jasmine Paolini.